speedingplanet/javascript-and-web-development/class-app/labs.md

 ### JavaScript

-Create a `submit` event handler and attach it to the form.
+You will create three functions: `addStudent`, `handleSubmit`, and `displayResults`.
+You will also make a minor update to `main`

+#### `addStudent`

+- Use `async/await` or Promises
+- Passed a URL and a student object
+- Configure a `fetch` call to send the student to the appropriate URL
+  - Use the POST method
+  - Set the Content-Type header correctly
+  - Send the student as the body of the request
+- If the response is acceptable, get the results and return them
+- Otherwise send an error to the console

+#### `handleSubmit`

+The event handler for a form submission

 - Turn off the default behavior (we don't actually want to submit the form)
 - Capture the data from the form using a `FormData` object
-- Use the data in the `FormData` object to build the greeting
+- Use the data in the `FormData` object to build a student object
+- Call `addStudent` passing it the student (and a URL!)
-- Render the greeting as usual
+- Clear the form's contents

-Load greeter.html into your browser to see if it works.
-If you've started the dev server, it should be available at http://localhost:5173/labs/greeter.html.
+- Call `displayResults` with the results from `addStudent`

+#### `displayResults`

+Display a message in the div with the ID "output".
+The message should indicate that the student was added successfully.
+It should include at least the student's first and last names, as well as the ID generated by the API call.

+#### `main`

+Already written for you, mostly.
+You'll need to attach the `handleSubmit` event handler.